-Price levels of support and resistance (resistance/support) – levels that are targets when opening purchases or sales.
-You can place Take Profit levels near them.
+Price levels of support and resistance (resistance/support) – target levels when opening purchases or sales.
+Take Profit levels can be placed near them.

-Support and resistance areas – areas that the price has repeatedly bounced from before.
+Support and resistance areas – areas from which the price has repeatedly bounced earlier.

-Indicator 1 on the COT charts – shows the net position size of each category of traders.
+Indicator 1 on the COT charts – the net position size of each category of traders.

 Indicator 2 on the COT charts – the net position size for the "Non-commercial" group.The material has been provided by InstaForex Company - www.instaforex.com